What is registered apprenticeship?

 - Train apprentices in all phases of the occupation.

 - Coordinate on-the-job learning and related instruction to maximize effectiveness of training.
 Employers can partner with community colleges, universities, vocational or technical schools, industry associations and labor organizations for related instruction.
 Some employers choose to offer it in-house.

 - Have a desire to develop a skilled workforce!

 An ApprenticeshipNC consultant can help your business develop a registered apprenticeship program.

 If we invest in apprenticeship, what is our return?

 A study by Case Western Reserve University and the U.S. Department of Commerce found a rate of return of at least 40%.

-A 2020 survey of North Carolina employers with apprenticeships found an even greater return on investment.
+A 2020 ROI Study of North Carolina employers with apprenticeships found an even greater return on investment.
 For every $1 that North Carolina employers invest in apprentices, they receive an average of $1.70 in additional value.